Matviy/nvidia-NVENC-multi-session-patch/README.md

 6) !eb \<physical address\> eb

 DONE
+OR

-OR!!!
-Just change the bcdedit to allow booting into legacy boot mode, and boot without driver protection
+Patch the driver dll in the same manner, and boot into mode without driver signature enforcement.
 ---------------------------------